georgeminyillahmensah/mashup_api/README.md

-### Updated README with Swagger Documentation
+Here’s the updated README, incorporating the new changes and reflecting the use of Django REST Framework (DRF) generic views:

 ---

 # Plot Generator API

 The **Plot Generator API** is a creative tool designed to help users generate random characters, quotes, settings, and entire plots for storytelling.
 With this API, you can explore various genres and create fun, dynamic story ideas programmatically.
+The API now uses Django REST Framework (DRF) generic views for simplicity and maintainability, along with Swagger documentation for a seamless developer experience.

 ---

 ## Features

 - Generate random characters, quotes, settings, and plots.
-- Create, update, and retrieve details of characters, quotes, and settings.
+- Perform CRUD operations for characters, quotes, settings, and genres.
-- Integrated Swagger documentation for seamless exploration of API endpoints.
+- Easily explore and test endpoints with integrated Swagger documentation.
+- Simplified implementation using DRF generic views.

 ---